 This section of our Web site provides resources on Medicaid laws and regulations and keeps you up-to-date on the battle to sustain and improve this important program.

 Children receive health coverage through Medicaid and the state Children’s Health Insurance Program (CHIP).
-To learn more about CHIP, see the Children’s Health section.
+To learn more about CHIP, see the Children’s Health and Massage chair section.

 The Latest on Medicaid

 The U.S. Supreme Court takes a pass on a question of Medicaid providers’ and beneficiaries’ right to sue over Medicaid cuts: On February 22, 2010, the Supreme Court issued a decision in Douglas v.
 Independent Living Center, vacating a lower court’s ruling and sending the case back to be argued again.
 The Supreme Court did not decide the question of whether Medicaid providers or beneficiaries have a right to sue to enforce federal Medicaid requirements when they believe a state has violated those requirements.
 Click here for more explanation and the opinion.